dive-into-machine-learning/dive-into-machine-learning/README.md

 You just classified some hand-written digits using [scikit-learn].
 Neat huh?

 [scikit-learn] is the go-to library for machine learning in Python.
-[Some recognizable logos use it, including Spotify and Evernote.](http://scikit-learn.org/stable/testimonials/testimonials.html) Machine learning is hard.
+[It's used widely.](http://scikit-learn.org/stable/testimonials/testimonials.html) Machine learning is hard.
 You'll be glad your tools are easy to work with.

 [scikit-learn]: http://scikit-learn.org/stable/index.html